RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-08-23 (rev 18 — **stamp dates in this file are the clock of the commit that shipped the subject, with the short SHA beside them.** An earlier pass re-dated every 2026-08-17 stamp to "today" on the belief that nothing happened that day. **Seven commits carry it**, and the gold value change demonstrably shipped in `1003a6c` on it.
+Last locked: 2026-08-24 (rev 19 — **three corrections, and in two of them this register was the document the apps had correctly ignored.** It carried a heading saying **there is no light-mode error text** while Brand Book §9 ruled `#c82131` and three applications shipped it — under **two** identifiers, which is the unpublished-derivation failure recurring in another family.
+Now published as `STATUS["error-text-light"]`. **The hover-gold rename is reverted at source**: `BRAND_HOVER_GOLD` retired an identifier in five of six repositories, 43 occurrences, and left the light-mode counterpart unspellable — `BRAND_GOLD_HOVER`, which this register never stopped publishing, was right.
+And `still-gold` was a permanent colour the brand's own resolver refused for a day; the resolver keys and an import-time completeness guard both landed. rev 18 — **stamp dates in this file are the clock of the commit that shipped the subject, with the short SHA beside them.** An earlier pass re-dated every 2026-08-17 stamp to "today" on the belief that nothing happened that day. **Seven commits carry it**, and the gold value change demonstrably shipped in `1003a6c` on it.
 Corrected per stamp against